 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, euNetworks Group Ltd reported total carbon emissions of approximately 61,023,000 kg CO2e.
 This figure includes 82,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 31,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-The majority of their emissions, about 60,910,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as purchased goods and services.
-The company has set ambitious targets to reduce its carbon footprint. euNetworks aims to achieve a 46% reduction in Scope 1 and Scope 2 emissions by 2030, using 2019 as the baseline year.
-This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. Additionally, euNetworks plans to measure and reduce its Scope 3 emissions as part of its commitment to sustainability.
-In terms of specific initiatives, euNetworks is committed to mitigating 100% of its Scope 1 and 2 emissions by 2030 through various strategies, including energy efficiency improvements, the adoption of renewable energy, and the use of lower-carbon fuels and materials.
-As of the end of 2023, the company has reportedly achieved a 44% reduction in its financed Scope 1 and 2 GHG emissions intensity from a 2019 baseline, moving towards its target of a 50% reduction by 2030.
-Overall, euNetworks is actively working towards significant emissions reductions and has established a clear framework for achieving its climate commitments, reflecting a strong commitment to environmental sustainability in the telecommunications sector.
+The majority of their emissions, about 60,910,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as purchased goods and services. euNetworks has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 46% by 2030, using 2019 as the baseline year.
+This target has been approved by the Science Based Targets initiative (SBTi) and reflects the company's commitment to align with the 1.5°C climate goal.
+Additionally, euNetworks plans to measure and reduce its Scope 3 emissions, further enhancing its sustainability efforts.
+The company is also committed to achieving net-zero emissions by 2050, joining over 120 countries in this global initiative.
+Their strategy includes leveraging energy efficiency, renewable energy, and innovative technologies to meet these targets.
+Overall, euNetworks is actively working towards significant reductions in its carbon footprint, demonstrating a strong commitment to sustainability and climate action within the telecommunications sector.

 Access structured emissions data, company-specific emission factors, and source documents